-- (a) EBITDA not less than (i) \$12,000,000 as of each fiscal quarter ending July 29, 2023 and October 28, 2023 and (ii) \$20,000,000 as of the fiscal quarter ending February 3, 2024 and each fiscal quarter ending thereafter, in each case, determined on a rolling 4-quarter basis and with "EBITDA" defined as net profit before tax plus interest expense (net of capitalized interest expense), depreciation expense and amortization expense; provided, that, there shall be added to EBITDA all charges for impairment of goodwill, other intangibles, leased right-to-use assets, and up to an aggregate of - \$5,000,000 of store fixed asset impairment, in each case, as shown on the balance sheet. - (b) Quick Ratio not less than 1.25:1.0 determined at fiscal quarter end.
-The Quick Ratio is the sum of cash plus cash equivalents plus marketable securities plus accounts receivable divided by the aggregate amount of all credit extensions (including the principal amount of all loans and the Stated Amount of all letters of credit under this Agreement." - 2.
-Section 5.2 is hereby amended and restated in its entirety to read as following: - "SECTION 5.2.
+"(a) EBITDA not less than (i) \$9,000,000 as of the fiscal quarter ending October 28, 2023, (ii) \$2,450,000 as of the fiscal quarter ending February 3, 2024, (iii) \$9,000,000 as of the fiscal quarter ending May 4, 2024, (iv) \$12,000,000 as of the fiscal quarter ending November 2, 2024, and each fiscal quarter ending thereafter, in each case, determined on a rolling 4-quarter basis and with "EBITDA" defined as net profit before tax plus interest expense (net of capitalized interest expense), depreciation expense and amortization expense; provided, that, there shall be added to EBITDA all charges for impairment of goodwill, other intangibles, leased right-to-use assets, and up to an aggregate of \$5,000,000 of store fixed asset impairment, in each case, as shown on the balance sheet."

+5. Section 5.2 is hereby deleted in its entirety, and the following substituted therefor:

+"SECTION 5.2.
 CAPITAL EXPENDITURES.
-During a Springing Event Period (as defined below), make any investment in fixed assets in excess of an aggregate of \$30,000,000, measured for Parent and its subsidiaries on a consolidated basis, during the four fiscal quarters of Parent immediately following the fiscal quarter of Parent in which a Springing Event occurs; provided, however, that notwithstanding anything to the contrary herein, no investment in fixed assets shall be made if, on a proforma basis after giving effect to the usage of any cash or cash equivalents to fund such investment, (a) a Springing Event would occur and (b) investments in fixed assets for such period would exceed \$30,000,000, with such usage deemed to have occurred in the most recently ended fiscal quarter of Parent prior to the fiscal quarter in which the investment is made.
+During a Springing

+Event Period (as defined below), make any investment in fixed assets in excess of an aggregate of \$30,000,000, measured for Parent and its subsidiaries on a consolidated basis, during the four fiscal quarters of Parent immediately following the fiscal quarter of Parent in which a Springing Event occurs; provided, however, that notwithstanding anything to the contrary herein, no investment in fixed assets shall be made if, on a pro-forma basis after giving effect to the usage of any cash or cash equivalents to fund such investment, (a) a Springing Event would occur and (b) investments in fixed assets for such period would exceed \$30,000,000, with such usage deemed to have occurred in the most recently ended fiscal quarter of Parent prior to the fiscal quarter in which the investment is made.